codevise/pageflow/doc/export_and_import.md

 end
 ```

-Notice that the `PackageImporter` class specifies neither the `update_association_ids`-method
+Notice that the `PackageImporter` class does not update any association ids
-(since the `Package`-model does not reference any other models), nor the `upload_files`-method,
+(since the `Package`-model does not reference any other models), nor implements the
-since the `Package`-model only has a single `attachment` via `UploadableFile` and thus benefits
+`upload_files` or `publish_files`-methods, since the `Package`-model only has a single `attachment`
-from the standard upload mechanism defined in Pageflows `EntryImporter`.
+via `UploadableFile` and thus benefits from the standard upload mechanism defined in Pageflows

-#### The `update_association_ids` stage
+`EntryImporter`.

-In the next stage of import the importer needs to update the foreign keys of its records.
-The
+If a file does however reference other files, the importer needs to update the foreign keys upon
-method is passed the data of a single file, from which its own id and the associations id (both
+import.
+The `import_file`-method is passed the data of a single file, from which its own id and the
-originating from the export application) can be extracted.
+associations id (both originating from the export application) can be extracted.
 The `file_mapings`-Hash can be passed to Pageflows `ImportUtils.find_file_by_exported_id`-method,
-along with the file model and the exported id to lookup the filex needed for updating the foreign
+along with the file model and the exported id to lookup the files needed for updating the foreign
 key:

 ```